rachanakantamani/ai_deep_research_agent/README.md

-# Deep Research Agent with OpenAI Agents SDK and Firecrawl
+# Deep Research Agent with GroqAI Agents SDK and Firecrawl

-A powerful research assistant that leverages OpenAI's Agents SDK and Firecrawl's deep research capabilities to perform comprehensive web research on any topic and any question.
+A powerful research assistant that leverages GroqAI's Agents SDK and Firecrawl's deep research capabilities to perform comprehensive web research on any topic and any question.

 ## Features

 - **Deep Web Research**: Automatically searches the web, extracts content, and synthesizes findings
-- **Enhanced Analysis**: Uses OpenAI's Agents SDK to elaborate on research findings with additional context and insights
+- **Enhanced Analysis**: Uses GroqAI's Agents SDK to elaborate on research findings with additional context and insights
 - **Interactive UI**: Clean Streamlit interface for easy interaction
 - **Downloadable Reports**: Export research findings as markdown files